telink-semi/telink_b85m_ble_single_connection_sdk/telink_B85m_ble_single_connection_sdk_v3.4.2.4_Patch/patch_note.md

 * **Stack**
     - Fixed: When the peripheral device receives "ATT_OP_FIND_INFO_REQ" that the start handle is zero or the start handle exceeds the end handle, the ATT server will send an invaluable packet whose opcode is wrong.
-    - Fixed: If the peripheral device doesn't receive the first packet after the connection establishing, the peripheral will not response with a very low possibility, leading to the connection terminate.
+    - Fixed: When the central devices use some special parameters of the connection request, the local device will connect unsuccessfully.
-    - Fixed: The the input parameter's format of the API blc_att_setEffectiveMtuSize() error.
+    - Fixed: The input parameter's format of the API blc_att_setEffectiveMtuSize() error, leading to the central role can not use an effective MTU size larger than 255.

 ### Refactoring
 * N/A.